okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-embedded-widget/main/react/nutrition.md

-This guide walks you through how to build a password-only sign-in flow React app that uses the Okta Sign-In Widget (SIW) for Okta [embedded authentication](/docs/concepts/redirect-vs-embedded/#embedded-authentication).
+This guide walks you through how to build a password-only sign-in flow React app that uses the Okta Sign-In Widget for Okta embedded authentication.

 ---

 **Learning outcomes**

-* Understand the sequence of steps to add the Okta SIW to a React app for embedded authentication.
+* Understand the sequence of steps required to add the Okta Sign-In Widget to a React app for embedded authentication.
 * Understand how to run the React sample app.

 **What you need**